When Kids See Ghosts

 My son talked about walking the dog, playing with the dog, having a buddy.
 He didn’t really talk about wanting protection from Ghosts and I was so busy that I didn’t pick up on what was driving his sudden passion for a dog.
 I always wanted a dog so I took it at face value, big mistake, LOL.

-Make sure you have “the conversation” and make sure the expectations are reasonable before you get a dog.
+Make sure you have "the conversation" and, make sure everyone's expectations are reasonable, before you get a dog.

 For me, having a dog has always been a great help.
 I wasn’t alone, we were in it together.
 I never expected my dog to drive the ghosts away, I just didn’t want to be alone with them.
 I never wanted a dog because I saw spirit.
 I wanted a dog because a dog represented a faithful companion, best friend, most awesome thing in the world, except for maybe a horse.
 Setting reasonable expectations is important.
 No pet should be a crutch.